 I’ve tried to keep it simple and general, but the bottom line is that your system has to reflect the way you think.
 The problem is, most haven’t given much thought to the way they think, leaving them scattered and at loose ends — and their notes reflect this.

-More About Note-Taking
+More Note-Taking Tips

 - Why Successful People Take Notes And How to Make It Your Habit